GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 Figure 2 shows the modelled and observed runup, plotted radially from the centre of the island.
 The modelled values are in orange, while the three different datasets are in green, red and black.
 Overall the model does a good job of predicting the observed runup heights.

 Different datasets sometimes give different runup estimates (Figure 2).
-There are obvious location errors in some data points which plot too far offshore or inland.
+There were also some obvious location errors in the data (e.g. points hundreds of meters offshore), which are removed here by projecting data locations to the nearest model point.

 The high runups near Monai (~30m) are well represented in the model (near coordinate 139.42,42.10).
 The test checks that runup >25 m is predicted here.
 With default resolution we obtain runup >26 m, which becomes closer to 30 m with further grid refinement (e.g. setting `mesh_refine=1.0_dp` in the [SWALS model](BP09.f90)).